hjson/hjson/pages/index.md

   `#` and `//` start a single line comment.

   `/*` starts a multiline comment that ends with `*/`.

+- Root braces

+  Can be omitted for objects.

 - Mime Type